-When the management of greenhouse was in its infancy, when collections were not so numerous as at present; succulents were held in the highest repute.
+When the management of greenhouse plants was in its infancy, when collections of exotics were neither so numerous nor so extensive as at present; not only succulents in general but those of the genus Aloe in particular were held in the highest repute both in Britain and on the continent.
 That was the Golden Age of succulent plants.

 – Adrian Haworth.
 Aloe.
 1804.

-Haworthia is a large genus of succulent plants endemic to Southern Africa, named after the British botanist Adrian Hardy Haworth (1767–1833).
-Many of Haworthias form compact miniature rosettes and contain leaf windows with glass-like translucent panels.
-Haworthia is the star of family Asphodelaceae and one of the most popular succulents.
+Haworthia is a genus of succulent plants endemic to Southern Africa, named after the British botanist Adrian Hardy Haworth.
+They generally resemble miniature Aloes and many contain leaf windows with glass-like translucent panels.
+Haworthias are the gems of the family Asphodelaceae and one of the most popular succulents.

-A wonderful feature of Haworthias is the great variation in the appearance.
+A wonderful feature of Haworthia is the great variation in the appearance.
 Textures and colors vary greatly among individuals and often display exceptionally attractive combinations.
-Growers carefully select parents and then hybridize, to create more fascinating varieties.
+Growers carefully select parents and then hybridize to create more fascinating varieties.
 Though the children’s combinations of features can only be guessed, the results will seldom disappoint.
-The people who enjoy Haworthia hybrids, have a true admiration for the beauty of each individual plant.
+The people who enjoy Haworthias have a true admiration for the beauty of each individual plant.